Whonix/whonix-gw-network-conf/README.md

-# /etc/network/interfaces for Whonix-Gateway #
+# Network Configuration for Whonix-Gateway #

+Includes /etc/network/interfaces for Whonix-Gateway.

+Sets up two network interfaces, an external one eth0 and an internal one eth1.

+Loads Whonix's firewall using pre-up hook.
+Fails closed.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)